JeffreyRobertLynch/GlassBox-XAI/README.md

 This section introduces a suite of interpretability tools designed to help researchers, clinicians, and auditors explain, interrogate, and validate model behavior beyond raw performance metrics.
 These include:

-- Pixel-level confidence maps
+- **Superpixel Confidence Overlay** for spatial model confidence.

-- Saliency visualizations (raw and sigmoid-scaled)
+- **Saliency Overlay (Raw Logits and Sigmoid-Scaled)** for sensitivity and decision contribution.

-- Integrated gradients for attribution
+- **Integrated Gradients Overlay** for robust attribution.

-- Full Grad-CAM layer-wise progression from input to output
+- **Decision Path Visualization via Layer-wise Grad-CAM** for full progression from input to output.

 Each method highlights a different aspect of the model's internal decision-making, allowing us to ask critical questions: